centroid457/funcs_aux/README.md

 ## Features
 1. RESULTS:
-	- ResultValue - resolved ambiguity with None-result for any method result!
+	- Explicit - resolved ambiguity with None-result for any method result!
 	- ResultCum
 2. ITERABLES:
 	- work with any iterable data by path/...